 In the above output, we can see that the loops executed sequentially and the yellow color console output can be seen only after the green (First Loop) one.

 3. Loop Counting Functions for Thread

 Now, we will move the loop counting to two different functions and assign each to a dedicated thread later.
 First, have a look at these functions:

-Previously, we saw that the loops executed sequentially and now, we are going to allocate a thread for each function and the CPU will apply "Time slicing" (Try to execute instruction sets from both the function by scheduling its time.
+Previously, we saw that the loops executed sequentially, and now, we are going to allocate a thread for each function, and the CPU will apply "Time slicing" (Try to execute instruction sets from both the function by scheduling its time.
 Nano Seconds?) so that it pays attention to both the loops.
-That is the CPU spend some of its time with First Function and some with Second Function while doing the counting.
+That is, the CPU spends some of its time with first function and some with second function while counting.

-Keeping those in mind in addition with both function accessing the same resource (console window), the Foreground color setting is done inside loop.
-This will 99% shows First function output in Green color and Second function output in Yellow color.
-What about 1% error?
+Keeping those in mind, in addition to both functions accessing the same resource (console window), the Foreground color setting is done inside loop.
+This will 99% shows first function output in green color and second function output in yellow color.
+What about the 1% error?
 We have to learn Thread Synchronization for that.
-And, we will see that in a different article.
+And we will see that in a different article.

 4. Creating Simple Threads and Starting It

 To use thread in this example, a namespace is included and the code is shown below:

 In the Main function using Console.WriteLine(), informative message is given to the user.
 The thread start begins, once the user hits the Enter Key button.
 The code is below: